micsupasun/natural_language_processing/tokenization/create_dictionary_word_with_tokenizer/README.md

+# Project
+word sentences and sequence sentences in the dictionary

 # Problem
 we want to create word sentences and sequence sentences in the dictionary for use in the Natural Language Processing field